Why We Love Bill Blosser

 Back in the 70s, David Adelsheim and I saw that if there was any hope for preserving cultural land for vineyards, we needed to influence what happened in that kind of urban plan.
 We made a system of identifying prime vineyard lands in the Willamette Valley.
 We created a map of and distributed it to planning departments all over the Valley, and most of them adopted it.
 So it resulted in the preservation of tens of thousands of acres that were ideal for vineyards.

-I knew the industry was never going to make it if we didn’t work together.
+We knew the industry was never going to make it if we all didn’t work together.
 We were driven by the need to be cooperative and support each other, to share information.
 Because as a new industry starting out that needed a lot of help, it wasn’t going to work if each person tried to do it by themselves.

 How has your experience in Oregon shaped the wine industry?

 I thank my lucky stars every day because the people in Oregon were so supportive when we started out.
 If we didn’t have the markets here we wouldn’t have survived.
 But Oregon really rallied around us, they kept us going.